 - Invoked in the King Louis segment.
-The king's impersonator tries to escape down a hallway from the French commoners' revolt, only to get stuck in the narrow end of the tromphe l'oeil (forced perspective) set.
+The king's impersonator tries to escape down a hallway from the French commoners' revolt, only to get stuck in the narrow end of the set's forced perspective.